 Today, follow up projects like SCBI’s Tiger Conservation Partnership Program help Malaysia share information with its neighbors about effective ways to identify and protect tiger habitats in the face of rapid infrastructure development.
 Its knowledge exchange platform, WildTigers Listserv, has more than 500 tiger conservation professionals as members.

 There is still much to be done to protect tigers from going extinct.
 Their future relies heavily on the protection of habitat within their range, which overlaps with areas of significant and continued human population growth.
 Continued partnerships between governments, conservation organizations and communities will be essential to the long-term protection of this species.

-The Smithsonian's National Zoo has one Amur tiger, a male named Pavel, and one Sumatran tiger, a female named Damai.
+The Smithsonian's National Zoo has one Amur tiger, a female named Nikita, and one Sumatran tiger, a female named Damai.

 Damai gave birth to a male Sumatran tiger cub on July 11, 2017.
-The cub was later transported to the San Diego Zoo Safari Park, where he currently lives and thrives with another young male tiger cub.
+The cub was later transported to the San Diego Zoo Safari Park to live with another young male tiger.

 Nikita came to the Smithsonian’s National Zoo in 2019 from the Bronx Zoo in New York as part of a breeding recommendation from the Association of Zoos and Aquariums’ Species Survival Plan.